 How to sign up or get more info: Go to the OOPS website Calendar and click on Waldo Lake.

-Camping Details: We have sites at Shadow Bay Campground [subject to change].
+Camping Details: We have sites at Shadow Bay Campground.
 Vault toilets only; no showers, no electrical or water hook-ups.
 Water nearby.
 This campground is remote--no phone, no store, no gasoline stations, not much cell service.
 There may be mosquitoes, more some years than others, but please come prepared!
-Check-in begins Wednesday at 4 p.m.
+Check-in begins Sunday at 4 p.m.
 Check-out is 1 p.m.
-Sunday.
-[Dates subject to change.]
+Thursday.
 Campsites will be shared.
 We have planned for approximately three-four people and 2 vehicles per site.
 When you register, you will have a chance to identify who you would like to share a campsite with, however, we may not be able to honor all requests.

 The park allows small trailers under 18 feet in these campsites.
 Please indicate on your registration if you plan to camp in a van, camper or trailer so that you can be given an appropriately sized campsite.
 However, we cannot guarantee that these will be available.

 What if you don’t know anybody to share a campsite with?
 This is your chance to meet some new paddle buddies!
 We are a friendly group!
 OOPS will assign the campsites based on your vehicle/equipment needs and the size of the campsites.